 Similarly, Oregon issued insurance relief orders through June 22, but stipulated that residents can file for extensions in 30-day increments “as needed.”
 These orders require insurance companies to offer a grace period to past-due premiums as well as pay claims for any covered losses during the grace period.
 They also must extend deadlines for reporting claims.

 Along with states, some insurance companies have relief programs in places to help homeowners struggling with their insurance payments.
-Liberty Mutual, for example, put a temporary moratorium on home coverage cancellations due to non-payment from March 23 through June 15, 2020.
+Liberty Mutual, for example, put a temporary moratorium on home coverage cancellations due to non-payment.

 While some insurance companies might not have a formal policy in place, homeowners hit by COVID-19 should contact their insurer to find out what options are available to them.